Council tax support

 7. Child Benefit is not counted

-The council is required to review the scheme annually and has decided to make no changes to the scheme from 1 April 2019.
-The final scheme for the year commencing 1 April 2019 was determined by the council in November 2018 and is published below.
+The council is required to review the scheme annually and the final scheme for the year commencing 1 April 2019 was determined by the council in November 2018 and is published below.

-Anyone who received Council Tax Support under the 2018/19 scheme will automatically have their entitlement to a reduction under the 2019/20 scheme calculated.
+Anyone who was already in receipt of Council Tax Support under the previous year's scheme will automatically have their entitlement to a reduction under the 2019/20 scheme calculated.

 Let us know of any changes to your circumstances.